antares993/Pool/README.md

 ### Pool events

-You can attach a callback that will be called when some events are triggered by the pool.
+You can attach callbacks that will be called when some events are triggered by the pool.

 2 events may happen: